-A substantial proportion of SGLRI's contracts are with SCOR affiliates.
-SGLRI monitors the development of its cedents' financial situation through regular contact, which enables SGLRI to take appropriate action when deemed necessary.
+All of SI's reinsurance contracts are with SCOR affiliates.
+SI monitors the development of its cedents' financial situation through regular contact, which enables SI to take appropriate action when deemed necessary.
 In addition, credit risk on future cash flows from Life reinsurance policies is mitigated by industry-wide protection solutions in several countries.